apify/apify-docs/sources/academy/webscraping/api_scraping/general_api_scraping/handling_pagination.md

 6. Use paginated APIs
 <!-- 7.
 Utilize API filters to narrow down results -->

-If you'd still like to read more API scraping, check out the [**GraphQL scraping**](../graphql_scraping/index.md) course!
+If you'd still like to read more about API scraping, check out the [**GraphQL scraping**](../graphql_scraping/index.md) course!
 GraphQL is the king of API scraping.